-The term “avant-garde,” derived from the “advance guard” of an army, emphasizes the militant, oppositional stance of early 20th century art movements it came to describe.
+The term “avant-garde,” derived from the “advance guard” of an army, emphasizes the militant, oppositional stance of the early twentieth-century art movements it came to describe.
 The Oxford English Dictionary defines avant-garde as:

 - The foremost part of an army; the vanguard or van.